Child and Teen Checkups (C&TC)

 Minnesota Statutes require that children in foster care receive a physical exam at least annually.

-Refer to Foster Care - American Academy of Pediatrics
+- Foster Care - American Academy of Pediatrics

-Importance of continuing care for Children and youth in foster care
+Importance of continuing care for children and youth in foster care

 Children and youth frequently enter foster care with undiagnosed or under-treated conditions.
 Half have chronic conditions such as asthma, anemia, visual loss, hearing loss, and neurological disorders.
 Around 50% of children 5 years and under have a significant developmental disability that qualifies them for services.
 Twenty percent have significant oral health or dental problems.
-Up to eighty percent arrive in foster care with a significant mental health need.
+Up to 80% arrive in foster care with a significant mental health need.

 Ninety-five percent of justice involved youth (JIY) live in community settings, although they are often likely to have lived in foster care.
 They are less likely to receive preventive health care even though they may qualify for Medicaid.